Cerridwen's Cauldron Myth Meaning & Symbolism

 Listen, and let the mist of Cymru gather around you.
 In a time when the veil between worlds was thin as a spider’s silk, there lived a goddess of formidable power and deep, abiding sorrow.
 Her name was Cerridwen.
 She dwelled on an island in the middle of Llyn Tegid, its waters dark and still, holding secrets in their depths.

-Cerridwen had a son, Morfran, whose face was not blessed by the Aos Sí.
+Cerridwen had a son, Morfran, whose face was not blessed by the Aos SĂ.
 To compensate for this, the goddess resolved to brew for him the ultimate gift: the Awen.
 This was not mere knowledge, but the fiery spark of poetic genius, prophecy, and ultimate wisdom itself.
-To craft it required a year and a day, and ingredients gathered from the corners of [the world](/myths/the-world “Myth from Tarot culture.”/) and the edges of spirit.
+To craft it required a year and a day, and ingredients gathered from the corners of the world and the edges of spirit.
 She set her great iron cauldron to boil, a vessel as old as the hills, and appointed a blind man to tend the fire and a young boy, Gwion Bach, to stir the brew.

 For three seasons, Gwion stirred.
 The cauldron bubbled and steamed, its scent shifting from the rot of autumn leaves to the sharpness of winter frost, then to the fertile promise of spring soil.
 The liquid within thickened, becoming a dark, roiling elixir.
 Three drops of this precious, scalding liquid—the essence of the entire year’s labor—spattered onto Gwion’s thumb.
 Instinctively, he thrust his thumb into his mouth to cool the burn.